Matúš Malý

-Matúš Malý (born 11 July 2001) is a Slovak footballer who plays for Ružomberok as a defender.
+Matúš Malý (born 11 July 2001) is a Slovak footballer who plays for Sigma Olomouc as a defender.

 Club career

 DAC Dunajská Streda

 As an alumnus of DAC Dunajská Streda's academy, Malý made his Fortuna Liga debut for DAC in MOL Aréna, in a derby match against Slovan Bratislava on 1 July 2020.
 He came on to the pitch in the first half as a replacent for Martin Bednár, who suffered an injury.
-Dunajská Streda lost the game against the season's champions 1:3.
+Dunajská Streda lost the game against the 2019–20 season's champions 1:3.
 After an impressive performance, he completed the full length of two final games of the season against Žilina and Ružomberok, during which DAC did not concede a single goal.

 MFK Ružomberok

 In mid-June 2022, Malý signed a three-year contract with Ružomberok.

+Sigma Olomouc

+In mid-July 2025, Malý signed a two-year contract with Czech club Sigma Olomouc.